hmcts/chart-java/README.md

 ### Release Build

 Triggered when the repository is tagged (e.g. when a release is created).
 Also performs linting and testing, and will publish the chart to ACR on success.

+### Releases
+We use semantic versioning via GitHub releases to handle new releases of this application chart, this is done via automation called Release Drafter.
+When you merge a PR to master, a new draft release will be created.
+More information is available about the [release process and how to create draft releases for testing purposes in more depth](https://hmcts.github.io/ops-runbooks/Testing-Changes/drafting-a-release.html)